oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

-# QR Decomposition of Matrices
+# PCA Principal Component Analysis of Samples
 This reference design demonstrates high performance QR decomposition of complex/real matrices on FPGA.

 | Optimized for                     | Description